Rat Terrier Dental Care – How To Do It Right

 - Oral checkup for any weird issues

 - Doing a blood test in order to check for any other major health issues

 - X-rays can also be performed to check for any underlying bone issues

 - The Vet should be doing a bit of scraping below the gum line; this process is very important as it can prevent the dreaded periodontal disease

 - They might also do a bit of polishing.
 What this does, is it helps keep dental disease at back since having smoother teeth can discourage bacteria from plaque from building up.

 - Quite often, during the “Full Dental” visit, most dogs are put under sedation to help with the discomfort and pain of having dental work performed in their mouth.

 Rat Terriers and Misaligned Teeth

-One thing to know is that is not too uncommon for an adult sized tooth to start growing in-place of the first baby tooth while the first tooth is still there.
-If this happens, it’s very important that you go see a veterinarian to remove the puppy’s tooth right away.
+One thing to know is that is not too uncommon for an adult sized tooth to start growing in place of the first baby tooth while the first tooth is still there.
+If this happens, it’s very important that you go see a veterinarian remove the puppy’s tooth right away.

 It is super important to address this as soon as possible because you need the new adult tooth to move into its designated location.
 Leaving two different sets of teeth can cause a ton of issues in your dog’s mouth, even if you only allow a single spot to grow.
 If left unchecked, the dog’s adult tooth will end up growing in a crooked way and the dog’s bite will end up misaligned.
 This in turn can cause serious health issues as well as eating problems and lots of discomfort for your pooch.